Brans-Dicke-like field for co-varying $G$ and $c$: observational constraints: Background cosmology

 Interestingly, the evolution of the density depends on the varying $c$ in our BD-like VSL model.
 The matter energy density $\varepsilon_{m}$ not only scales with $a^{-3}$ (as in standard cosmology) but also increases with $c$.
 Analogously, $\varepsilon_{r}$ and $\varepsilon_{\Lambda}$ exhibit their expected behaviors from standard cosmology times a factor $c$.

 Eq. (\ref{eq:epsilon_m,r,L}) can be substituted into (\ref{eq:E(Omega_i(a))}) {[}if we recall the definition $\Omega_{i}=\varepsilon_{i}/\varepsilon_{c}$ in (\ref{eq:Omega_i}){]}.
 The result is:

 For purposes of data fitting, it is more convenient to express Eq. (\ref{eq:E(a)}) in terms of the redshift.
-Appendix \ref{app:Redshift} shows that the expression redshift $z$ as a function of the scale factor $a$ is \emph{not} altered by a varying speed of light, i.e.
+Appendix \ref{app:Redshift} shows that, under our hypothesis, the expression redshift $z$ as a function of the scale factor $a$ is \emph{not} altered by a varying speed of light, i.e.

 holds even in our Brans-Dicke-inspired co-varying $c$ (and $G$) framework.
-The demonstration of (\ref{eq:z(a)}) in Appendix \ref{app:Redshift} is very similar to the standard derivation of the cosmological redshift (see e.g. Refs. \cite{Weinberg1972,Ryden2017}); however, we felt it was a necessary task in view of the fact that other VSL frameworks admit a dependence of the redshift with respect to both $a$ and $c$---one example is the meVSL framework by S. Lee (\cite{Lee2025,Lee2021}, and references therein).
-From (\ref{eq:z(a)}) into (\ref{eq:E(a)}):
+The demonstration of (\ref{eq:z(a)}) in Appendix \ref{app:Redshift} is very similar to the standard derivation of the cosmological redshift (see e.g. Refs. \cite{Weinberg1972,Ryden2017}); however, we felt it was a necessary task in view of the fact that other VSL frameworks admit a dependence of the redshift with respect to both $a$ and $c$---one example is the meVSL framework by S. Lee \cite{Lee2025,Lee2021}, and references therein.
+A second example is the proposal by Nguyen \cite{Nguyen2025SNeIa,Nguyen2026}.
+In these works, the value of $c$ inside the host galaxy of an emitting SN Ia is not necessarily the same $c$ inside the Milky Way, both of which are different from $c$ in the expanding cosmic void.
+This modifies the standard Lemaitre formula by introducing explicitly all these different regimes of the varying $c$ (the last part of Appendix \ref{app:Redshift} presents details on this more general approach) From (\ref{eq:z(a)}) into (\ref{eq:E(a)}):

 We derived the photon energy density as a function of both the scale factor and the varying speed of light in Eq. (\ref{eq:epsilon_m,r,L}); it reads $\varepsilon_{\gamma}\sim c\left(a\right)a^{-4}$.
 This is different from the usual result $\varepsilon_{\gamma}\sim a^{-4}$.
 Not surprisingly, this difference leads to the violation of the standard relation $T\sim a^{-1}$ relating the scale factor and the temperature of gas of photons in the universe.
 In fact, statistical mechanics teaches us that